SkygearIO/forgot_password/README.md

 * `NEXMO_FROM` - Specify SMS sender phone number.
 Default to `NEXMO_FROM`.
 * `SMS_TEXT_URL` - Specify the URL of the SMS content template.

+### Verify test provider settings

+The plugin provides test api for testing verification email and SMS.
+Provider settings are provided by environment variable and api parameters.
+The test api will merge the setting from environment variable and api parameters, so plugin can provide default provider settings and api can overwrite the setting by api parameters.
+The default provider settings are prefixed with `VERIFY_TEST_<provider>_PROVIDER_`.
+For example, set `VERIFY_TEST_SMTP_PROVIDER_SUBJECT` to set the testing verification email default subject.

 ## Templates

 This plugin provides basic HTML and email templates for handling forgot